SELECTED MEDIA

 Live performance recordings of breaking the veil, Julia Anne Cordani's second DMA voice recital at UCSD Music.

-reaking the veil is an emergent sonic landscape that tells the stories of medieval women mystics, and through them, reflects on the lived experiences of spiritual women across time in relation to patriarchal structures of power.
+breaking the veil is an emergent sonic landscape that tells the stories of medieval women mystics, and through them, reflects on the lived experiences of spiritual women across time in relation to patriarchal structures of power.
 One part installation, one part theatrical concert presentation, this two-day recital weaves together new work by 8 composers across a variety of media all unified around the central theme.

 Recorded live March 10-11, 2026.
 Experimental Theater at the Conrad Prebys Music Center, La Jolla, California.